manymusa/phase-1-project/README.md

 Fork then clone this repo.

+You need to also clone the following repo as well and have it in the same directory: https://github.com/emn178/js-sha1/tree/65b3898c4eecc919477dce9c6e41bb0be1b65219

 You can access the page by typing open index.html in the terminal.

 ## How Does It Work?